SAP-samples/teched2023-DA271/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Create Analytic Model

 We will now create an Analytic Model to support consumption of the imported data model.